Seawater: Human consumption

 Accidentally consuming small quantities of clean seawater is not harmful, especially if the seawater is taken along with a larger quantity of fresh water.
 However, drinking seawater to maintain hydration is counterproductive; more water must be excreted to eliminate the salt (via urine) than the amount of water obtained from the seawater itself.
 In normal circumstances, it would be considered ill-advised to consume large amounts of unfiltered seawater.
+In pre-colonial Tahiti, minimal amount of seawater was an ingredient for fresh sauces (miti) namely miti hue (with fermented coconut) and miti haʻari (mixed with coconut milk) as main condiments seasonings meals, unlike related peoples like Hawaiians who developed salt winning independently thus procuring dry salts for their own use.

 The renal system actively regulates the levels of sodium and chloride in the blood within a very narrow range around 9 g/L (0.9% by mass).

 In most open waters, concentrations vary somewhat around typical values of about 3.5%, far higher than the body can tolerate and most beyond what the kidney can process.
 A point frequently overlooked in claims that the kidney can excrete NaCl in Baltic concentrations of 2% (in arguments to the contrary) is that the gut cannot absorb water at such concentrations, so that there is no benefit in drinking such water.
 The salinity of Baltic surface water, however, is never 2%; it is 0.9% or less, and thus never higher than that of bodily fluids.
 Drinking seawater temporarily increases blood's NaCl concentration.
 This signals the kidney to excrete sodium, but seawater's sodium concentration is above the kidney's maximum concentrating ability.
 Eventually, the blood's sodium concentration rises to toxic levels, removing water from cells and interfering with nerve conduction, ultimately producing fatal seizure and cardiac arrhythmia.

 Survival manuals consistently advise against drinking seawater.
 A summary of 163 life raft voyages estimated the risk of death at 39% for those who drank seawater, compared to 3% for those who did not.
 The effect of seawater intake on rats confirmed the negative effects of drinking seawater when dehydrated.

 The temptation to drink seawater was greatest for sailors who had expended their supply of fresh water and were unable to capture enough rainwater for drinking.
 This frustration was described famously by a line from Samuel Taylor Coleridge's The Rime of the Ancient Mariner: